BITSDES-ODT-2026/Week7_SecE_Activity1_StepperMotor/README.md

 A loop structure (e.g., for loop inside while True) should control the stepping.

-Code 2 : StepperMotor_2 – Two Complete Rotations
+**Code 2 : StepperMotor_2 – Two Complete Rotations**

-🎯 Objective

-Write a program to rotate the stepper motor exactly two full revolutions and then stop.
+Objective : Write a program to rotate the stepper motor exactly two full revolutions and then stop.

-⚙ Expected Functional Behavior
+Expected Functional Behavior

 The motor should complete two full rotations.

 After completing the rotations, the motor must stop.

-Code 3 : StepperMotor_3 – Continuous Bidirectional Rotation
+**Code 3 : StepperMotor_3 – Continuous Bidirectional Rotation**

-🎯 Objective

-Write a program where the motor performs one full rotation in one direction followed by one full rotation in the opposite direction, continuously.
+Objective : Write a program where the motor performs one full rotation in one direction followed by one full rotation in the opposite direction, continuously.

-⚙ Expected Functional Behavior
+Expected Functional Behavior :

 One complete clockwise rotation.